 Within the City West District the minimum building height is 2 stories and the maximum building height is 3 stories.
-With the Mixed Use Development Option, the maximum height for the City West North area is 5 stories and the maximum height for the City West South area is 4 stories, but that may be exceeded if bonus height conditions are met.
+With the Mixed Use Development Option, the maximum height for the City West North area is 65 feet and the maximum height for the City West South area is 55 feet, but that may be exceeded if bonus height conditions are met.

-Maximum building height in the north area may not exceed one-hundred ten (110) feet or 8 stories, whichever is less, and in the south area no building shall exceed 70 feet or 5 stories, whichever is less.
+Maximum building height in the north area may not exceed one-hundred ten (110) feet or 8 stories, whichever is less, and in the south area no building shall exceed 65 feet or 5 stories, whichever is less.